SeisSCOPED/HPS/book/preliminary/index.md

 ## {{hackweek}} Software Carpentry Session

-We strongly encourage participants to review this two-day recorded fundamentals of Python and open-source workflows crash course ([Software Carpentry Schedule](swc)) in advance of the hackweek.
+We strongly encourage participants to review this two-day recorded fundamentals of Python and open-source workflows crash course ([Software Carpentry Schedule](swc)) in advance of the CyberTraining.
 You may choose whichever topics you'd like to brush up on or learn.
-Office hours in the weeks leading up the hackweek will provide an opportunity for asking questions and troubleshooting any issues you've encountered.

-You can view our [Software Carpentry Schedule](swc) for more information.

 ## Required setup